 - Specify at zone level inside of the region form as described below, this is especially needed for multi-az or multi-region deployments.

 Image Registry specifies where to pull YugabyteDB image from leave this to default, unless you are hosting the registry on your end.

-Pull Secret, Our Enterprise YugabyteDB image is in a private repo and we need to upload the pull secret to download the image, your sales representative should have provided this secret.
+Pull Secret, the Enterprise YugabyteDB image is in a private repo and you need to upload the pull secret to download the image, your sales representative should have provided this secret.